-Regana Begay started making jewelry to survive.
-In the midst of a major life transition in 2006, Begay packed her bags and left Arizona for Portland with three young children.
-When she arrived, she found herself unable to sustain an ordinary work schedule because of the demands at home, so she turned to her past skills in silversmithing.
+Regana Begay started making jewelry as a means for survival.
+In the midst of a major life transition, Begay packed her bags and left Arizona for Portland with three young children in 2006.
+When she arrived, she found herself unable to sustain an ordinary work schedule because of her demands at home, so she turned to a pastime of silversmithing.
 “I still had my jewelry,” she recalls.
-“I had brought all of my equipment, and I started building up.”
+“I had brought all of my equipment and I started building up.”

-While the initial move to Portland was sudden, Begay says the integration felt seamless.
-"We were very welcomed… Everybody told me exactly where to go for whatever I needed—even the powwows, social gatherings, and clubs.
+While the initial move to Portland was unex-pected, Begay says the integration felt seam-less.
+“We were very welcomed… Everybody told me exactly where to go for whatever I needed—even the powwows, social gatherings, and clubs.
 There’s such a strong Native community here.”
 A decade later, her business and resiliency have flourished.